CHAI: Command Hijacking against embodied AI: Problem Formulation

-where $y$ is the logit vector for the next predicted token.
-To simplify notation, we will write the expression of an LVLM that receives only one image $I$: $y = f(p, I)=f_l(f_v(I), f_t(p))$.
-However, we will consider LVLMs that receive several images, as shown in Section~\ref{sec:results}.
+where $y\in \mathcal{Y}$ is the LVLM output.
+To simplify notation, we write the expression of an LVLM that receives only one image $I$: $y = f(p, I)=f_l(f_v(I), f_t(p))$.
+However, we consider LVLMs that receive several images, as shown in Section~\ref{sec:results}.

-\subsection{Optimization problem}
+\subsection{Optimization Problem}

-\textbf{CHAI Attack -- Mathematical formulation:} We define CHAI with two elements as follows: \begin{itemize} \item \textbf{Semantic characteristics:} The attacker will show a message with content $vp \in \mathcal{\bar D}$, where $\mathcal {\bar D}$ is the set of possible texts the attacker can use.
+\textbf{CHAI Attack -- Mathematical formulation:} We define CHAI attacks with two elements as follows: \begin{itemize} \item \textbf{Semantic characteristics:} The attacker will show a message with content $vp \in \mathcal{\bar D}$, where $\mathcal {\bar D}$ is the set of possible texts the attacker can use.
 From now on, we will call the text content the \textit{visual prompt} $vp$. \item \textbf{Perceptual characteristics:} The attacker can show the message in different positions, rotations, colors, and font types.
-We define $\theta \in \Theta$ as the set of perceptual features of the attack. \end{itemize}
+We define $\Theta$ as the set of perceptual features of the attack. \end{itemize}

 Consequently, an adversary needs to decide on an attack from the set: